nhost/cli/README.md

 ## Usage

-The CLI is your primary interface when doing local development.
+The CLI is your primary interface when doing local development with Nhost.

 ```bash
 npm install -g nhost